Mo-Nouir/GitHub-Repos-Search-App-/README.md

 ### Axios

-I am usign Axios which is a Axios is a promised-based HTTP client for JavaScript to make API requests in our application.
+- I am using Axios which is a is a promised-based HTTP client for JavaScript to make API requests in our application.
 Once the request is made we get the data in Return, and then we use this data in our project.
 ```shell script
       npm install axios
 ```